- Tomatoes can be safe for pups, in some cases — However, dogs can only have ripe tomatoes without stems or leaves.

 Can tomatoes harm my dog?

-Green tomatoes, or unripe tomatoes, can make your dog sick.
-If your dog gets hold of the entire plant, the stems and leaves of ripe or unripe tomatoes can also cause GI upset or even heart problems.
-If your dog consumes a large quantity of tomatoes, processed tomato items like soup or tomato sauce, the stem or leaves of a tomato, or green tomatoes, contact your veterinarian for advice.
+Green tomatoes or unripe tomatoes can make your dog sick.
+The plant can make your dog sick as well if they get ahold of the greens or roots.
+Side effects of tomatine poisoning include GI upset and heart problems, as well as neurological events (like seizures).
+If your dog consumes a large quantity of tomatoes, processed tomato items, or tomato plant parts, contact your veterinarian for advice.